CUNY-CL/yoyodyne/README.md

 The resulting prediction files will be a 10-column TSV file consisting of the top 5 target hypotheses and their log-likelihoods (collated together), rather than single-file text files just containing the top hypothesis.

-## Models

-The user specifies the overall architecture for the model using the `--arch` flag.
-The value of this flag specifies the decoder's architecture and whether or not an attention mechanism is present.
-This flag also specifies a default architecture for the encoder(s), but it is possible to override this with additional flags.
-Supported values for `--arch` are:

--   `attentive_gru`: This is an GRU decoder with GRU encoders (by default) and an attention mechanism.
-The initial hidden state is treated as a learned parameter.
--   `attentive_lstm`: This is similar to the `attentive_gru` but instead uses an LSTM decoder and encoder (by default).
--   `gru`: This is an GRU decoder with GRU encoders (by default); in lieu of an attention mechanism, the last non-padding hidden state of the encoder is concatenated with the decoder hidden state.
--   `hard_attention_gru`: This is an GRU encoder/decoder modeling generation as a Markov process.
-By default, it assumes a non-monotonic progression over the source string, but with `--enforce_monotonic` the model must progress over each source character in order.
-A non-zero value of `--attention_context` (default: `0`) widens the context window for conditioning state transitions to include one or more previous states.
--   `hard_attention_lstm`: This is similar to the `hard_attention_gru` but
-    instead uses an LSTM decoder and encoder (by default). `--attention_context` (default: `0`) widens the context window for conditioning state transitions to include one or more previous states.
--   `lstm`: This is similar to the `gru` but instead uses an LSTM decoder and encoder (by default).
--   `pointer_generator_gru`: This is an GRU decoder with GRU encoders (by default) and a pointer-generator mechanism.
-Since this model contains a copy mechanism, it may be superior to an ordinary attentive GRU when the source and target vocabularies overlap significantly.
-Note that this model requires that the number of `--encoder_layers` and `--decoder_layers` match.
--   `pointer_generator_lstm`: This is similar to the `pointer_generator_gru` but
-    instead uses an LSTM decoder and encoder (by default).
--   `pointer_generator_transformer`: This is similar to the `pointer_generator_gru` and `pointer_generator_lstm` but instead uses a transformer decoder and encoder (by default).
-When using features, the user may wish to specify the number of features attention heads (with `--features_attention_heads`).
--   `transducer_gru`: This is an GRU decoder with GRU encoders (by default) and a neural transducer mechanism.
-One must pass an edit distance transducer learned using expectation using the [`maxwell`](https://github.com/CUNY-CL/maxwell) library; see [the example here](examples/maxwell) for more information.
-Imitation learning is used to train the model to to implement the oracle policy, with roll-in controlled by the `--oracle_factor` flag (default: `1`).
-Since this model assumes monotonic alignment, it may be superior to attentive models when the alignment between input and output is roughly monotonic and when input and output vocabularies overlap significantly.
--   `transducer_lstm`: This is similar to the `transducer_gru` but instead uses an LSTM decoder and encoder (by default).
--   `transformer`: This is a transformer decoder with transformer encoders (by default).
-Sinusodial positional encodings and layer normalization are used.
-    The user may wish to specify the number of attention heads (with `--attention_heads`; default: `4`).

-The `--arch` flag specifies the decoder type; the user can override default encoder types using the `--source_encoder_arch` flag and, when features are present, the `--features_encoder_arch` flag.
-Valid values are:

--   `feature_invariant_transformer` (usually used with
-    `--features_encoder_arch`): a variant of the transformer encoder used with features; it concatenates source and features and uses a learned embedding to distinguish between source and features symbols.
--   `linear` (usually used with `--features_encoder_arch`): a non-contextual encoder with a affine transformation applied to embeddings
--   `gru`: a GRU encoder.
--   `lstm`: a LSTM encoder.
--   `transformer`: a transformer encoder.

-For all models, the user may also wish to specify:

--   `--decoder_layers` (default: `1`): number of decoder layers
--   `--embedding` (default: `128`): embedding size
--   `--encoder_layers` (default: `1`): number of encoder layers
--   `--hidden_size` (default: `512`): hidden layer size

-By default, RNN-backed (i.e., GRU and LSTM) encoders are bidirectional.
-One can disable this with the `--no_bidirectional` flag.

 ## Examples